 History and Development of Competition Law

-Such a separate branch of law which has been drafted to put a halt to all the activities focusing on the distortion of the market with the help of any anti-competitive practice.
+Such a separate branch of law has been drafted to put a halt to all activities focusing on the distortion of the market with the help of any anti-competitive practice.
 This law is also known as Antitrust legislation in the North American part of the world.

 History of Competition Law

-Now, let us have a look on the various competition laws or anti-trust legislation which are followed at different parts of the globe because in order to get a proper understanding of any of the subjects, its important to know its roots and from where and how it has emerged.
+Now, let us have a look at the various competition laws or anti-trust legislation which are followed at different parts of the globe because in order to get a proper understanding of any of the subjects, its important to know its roots and from where and how it has emerged.

 Competition Laws in the US